Young-ook/terraform-aws-fis/README.md

 # Reliability
-In statistics and psychometrics, reliability is the overall consistency of a measure.[1]
+In statistics and psychometrics, reliability is the overall consistency of a measure.
 A measure is said to have a high reliability if it produces similar results under consistent conditions.

 # Chaos Engineering
 ## Why Chaos Engineering